elzino/neural-collaborative-filtering-pytorch/README.md

 | number of negative instances to pair with a positive instance | 4 | --num_neg |
 | fixed learning rate | 5e-05 | --lr |

 The best performance was as below.
-These are almost same with what paper showed.
+These are almost same with what the paper showed.
 | Movielens HR  | Movielens NDCG |
 | ------------- |:--------:|
 | 0.6997        | 0.4245 |